SaladTechnologies/comfyui-api/README.md

 - **Return Images In PNG (default), JPEG, or WebP**: The server can return images in PNG, JPEG, or WebP format, via a parameter in the API request.
 Most options supported by [sharp](https://sharp.pixelplumbing.com/) are supported.
 - **Probes**: The server has two probes, `/health` and `/ready`, which can be used to check the server's health and readiness to receive traffic.
 - **Dynamic Workflow Endpoints**: Automatically mount new workflow endpoints by adding conforming `.js` or `.ts` files to the `/workflows` directory in your docker image.
 See [below](#generating-new-workflow-endpoints) for more information.
 A [Claude 4 Sonnet](https://claude.ai) [prompt](./claude-endpoint-creation-prompt.md) is included to assist in automating this process.
 - **Bring Your Own Models And Extensions**: Use any model or extension you want by adding them to the normal ComfyUI directories `/opt/ComfyUI/`.
+You can configure a [manifest file](#model-manifest) to download models and install extensions automatically on startup.
 - **Works Great with SaladCloud**: The server is designed to work well with SaladCloud, and can be used to host ComfyUI on the SaladCloud platform.
 It is likely to work well with other platforms as well.
-  - **Manages Deletion Cost**: *ONLY ON SALAD*.
+  - **Manages Deletion Cost**: _ONLY ON SALAD_.
 The server will automatically set the instance deletion cost to the queue length, so that busier nodes are less likely to be scaled in while they are processing requests.
 - **Single Binary**: The server is distributed as a single binary, and can be run with no dependencies.
 - **Websocket Events Via Webhook**: The server can forward ComfyUI websocket events to a configured webhook, which can be used to monitor the progress of a workflow.
 - **Friendly License**: The server is distributed under the MIT license, and can be used for any purpose.
 All of its dependencies are also MIT or Apache 2.0 licensed, except ComfyUI itself, which is GPL-3.0 licensed.